 If you are trying to keep a diet that is balanced and are struggling to get enough protein in, this would be a great bar to add to your shopping cart, online or in person.
 Pair it with a piece of fruit, maybe a healthy carb, and a glass of water and you have a great meal on the go.

 Pure Protein is a popular budget-friendly brand that makes a lot of nutritional products, including some of the best protein shakes and protein bars.
-Kate Meier, GGR Head of Content, tested the Pure Protein Bars in chocolate peanut butter and says they taste like candy.
+Kate Meier, GGR senior director of content, tested the Pure Protein Bars in chocolate peanut butter and said they taste like candy.

-In fact, “I think these are probably the most candy-bar-like protein bars I’ve ever had,” she says.
+“I think these are probably the most candy-bar-like protein bars I’ve ever had,” she says.
 They are a little chalky—like VERY little—not in the way you taste with other protein bars.”
+Based on these comments, it should come as no surprise that they earned a solid 4 out of 5 for both taste and texture.

 As for the texture, it’s “similar to something like a Snickers or a Milky Way,” Kate explains.
 “Very nougaty.”

-Pure Protein Bars have a pretty standard protein content of 20 grams per bar and a decent nutritional profile otherwise: 200 calories; 6 grams of fat; 16 grams of carbohydrates; and a vitamin blend.
-Note, though, that although these bars are low in sugar (2 grams), Pure Protein uses the sugar alcohol maltitol for sweetness.
+Pure Protein Bars have a pretty standard protein content of 20 grams per bar and a decent nutritional profile: 200 calories; 6 grams of fat; 16 grams of carbohydrates; and a vitamin blend.
+Note, though, that although these are some of the best low-sugar protein bars (they only have 2 grams of sugar), Pure Protein uses the sugar alcohol maltitol for sweetness.

-These bars are definitely not what we’d call au naturel, but they taste good, provide protein, and our tester didn’t experience any digestive problems.
+These bars are definitely not what we’d call au naturel, so we gave their ingredient list just 2 out of 5 stars.
+But they taste good, provide protein, and our tester didn’t experience any digestive problems.
+You can read out Pure Protein Bar review for more information.

 Protein sourceWhey protein concentrate and isolate, milk protein